Entandrophragma

-Entandrophragma is a genus of eleven known species of deciduous trees in the family Meliaceae.
+Entandrophragma is a genus of eleven known species of deciduous trees in the mahogany family Meliaceae.

 Description

 Entandrophragma is restricted to tropical Africa.

-At least some of the species attain large sizes, reaching 40–50 m tall, exceptionally 60 m, and 2 m in trunk diameter.
+Some of the species attain large sizes, reaching 40–50 m tall, exceptionally to 60 m, and 2 m in trunk diameter.
 In 2016 a specimen of Entandrophragma excelsum towering at a height of 81.5 m tall, and a 2.55 m dbh was identified at Kilimanjaro.